 Jose Alejandro Galaviz-Aguilar received his M.Sc.
 (2013) and Ph.D.
 (2017) degrees in Digital Systems from the Instituto Politecnico Nacional (IPN-CITEDI) in Tijuana, Mexico.
 During his doctoral studies, he spent two years (2014–2016) as a Visiting Scholar at the RF Nonlinear Research Laboratory, Department of Electrical and Computer Engineering, The Ohio State University, Columbus, OH, USA, where he gained expertise in RF power amplifier characterization and behavioral modeling.

-From October 2024 to December 2025, he served as an RF R&D Engineer at Télécom Paris (France), contributing to the Docte6G national project in collaboration with NXP Semiconductors on the development of advanced digital predistortion techniques for millimeter-wave 6G systems.
-Prior to this, he held a postdoctoral research appointment at Tecnologico de Monterrey (2020–2024), where he led research initiatives on reconfigurable intelligent surfaces, FPGA-based LDPC encoder/decoder architectures, and spectral optimization strategies for 5G massive MIMO systems.
+From October 2024 to December 2025, he served as an RF R&D Engineer at Télécom Paris (France), contributing to the Docte6G national project in collaboration with NXP Semiconductors on advanced digital predistortion techniques for millimeter-wave 6G systems.
+Prior to this, he held a postdoctoral position at Tecnologico de Monterrey (2020–2024), collaborating on research in reconfigurable intelligent surfaces, FPGA-based LDPC encoder/decoder architectures, and spectral optimization strategies for 5G massive MIMO systems.

 He is recognized as an IEEE Senior Member and holds a Level I distinction in the Mexican National Researchers System (SNII).
-His research interests encompass RF power amplifier linearization, digital predistortion, NARMA-based behavioral modeling, FPGA-based digital signal processing, and the application of machine learning to nonlinear RF system design.
+His research interests include RF power amplifier linearization, digital predistortion, NARMA-based behavioral modeling, FPGA-based digital signal processing, and the application of machine learning to nonlinear RF system design, all aimed at enabling efficient, next-generation wireless transmitter technologies.

 Signal processing, PA modeling, DPD algorithms